schr0841/cnn_project/README.md

 # Medical Image Classification with Convolutional Neural Networks

 # Overview and Purpose

-Can we train a convolutional neural network (CNN) model from scratch to classify CT chest scan images as indicating one of the following four categories (classe) Adenocarcinoma, Large cell carcinoma, Squamous cell carcinoma, or normal cells?
+Can we train a convolutional neural network (CNN) model from scratch to classify CT chest scan images as indicating one of the following four categories (classes): Adenocarcinoma, Large cell carcinoma, Squamous cell carcinoma, or normal cells?
+How well does the model perform?

 What happens if we add to our model a pre-trained CNN model by employing transfer learning and model ensembling?
-Will we see improved accuracy scores with either method?
+Will we see improved accuracy scores with either of these methods?

+In our project, we compared the accuracy values obtained with our dataset of chest CT images in the following four model scenarios:
+a) the pre-trained ResNet50 model(model_one)
+b) our custom CNN (model_two)
+c) ensembling the output of model_one and model_two (model_three)
+d) chaining model_one and model_two into model_four (transfer learning)

+Concepts:
+Convolutional Neural Networks
+Pretained models
+Transfer Learning
+Model Ensembling

 ## Convolutional Neural Networks